sstoudemire21/UFO-Sightings/README.md

 Your Task

-Level 1: Automatic Table and Date Search
+Automatic Table and Date Search

 Create a basic HTML web page or use the index.html file provided (we recommend building your own custom page!).